Fact Sheet No. 22-02 (replaces 18-04)

 - a jump drive (flash drive) or memory card

-- 3 release days: 1 for support group, 1 for writing retreat, 1 for packing the portfolio or attending the assessment center exercises
+- 3 release days: 1 for support group, 1 for writing retreat, 1 for uploading the portfolio or attending the assessment center exercises

 - in-service credit for hours documented in the support group